Fatalities feared in California scuba diving boat blaze | DW | 02.09.2019

 The Coast Guard deployed helicopters, small boats, and a patrol cutter ship to the scene off Santa Cruz Island, some 140 kilometers (90 miles) west of Los Angeles.

-The 75-foot (20 meter) vessel, named Conception, was operated by the firm Santa Barbara-based Worldwide Diving Adventures.
+The 75-foot (23-meter) vessel, named Conception, was operated by Santa Barbara-based Worldwide Diving Adventures.
 The boat was carrying passengers on a three-day Labor Day weekend dive weekend off California's Channel Islands National Park, which boasts colorful corals and large marine mammals among its underwater attractions.

 rc/msh (AFP, AP)